scrapy/scrapy/README.md

 the function I am interested in, there is 1 decision path that is not covered.

+#### process_response in scrapy/scrapy/downloadermiddlewares/redirect.py by Roxanne

+First I used GitHub:s code indexiing and found out that my function was tested in two separated files : `tests/test_spidermiddleware_referer.py` and  `tests/test_downloadermiddleware_cookies.py`.
+I ran this two tests with the following command `coverage run -m unittest tests/test_spidermiddleware_referer.py tests/test_downloadermiddleware_cookies.py` and found out that there were 71 tests ran but 3 failing ones.
+By inspecting them I saw that the three failing ones had the following comment : `@pytest.mark.xfail(reason="Cookie header is not currently being processed")` I therefore decided to comment them out since there weren't supposed to be run.
+I then had 68 passing test when running the command once again.
+By running `coverage html`afterwards I found out that my function was poorly covered.
+3 paths were never testes, moreover there were many ways to access two of these paths (because of or conditions).

 ### Your own coverage tool

+#### _get_form in scrapy/scrapy/http/request/form.py by Alexander

 I took the simple approach to manual instrumentation of my function by creating an array and hardcoding in the function the different branches